I have to admit that my visit to Fort Wayne, Indiana really surprised me.

 There are two restaurants located within the hotel.
 Duesy’s Sports Bar is casual with lots of tvs and Red River Steakhouse.
 I took advantage of a Taco Tuesday special at Duesy’s later that evening before a great night’s sleep.

-You can find more ideas for your next visit from the Visit Ft.
-Wayne website.
+You can find more ideas for your next visit from the Visit Fort Wayne website.

-Thanks again to Visit Ft.
-Wayne for hosting my visit!
+Thanks again to Visit Fort Wayne for hosting my visit!

 Save this article for later by pinning the image below>>